copious-world/message-relay-services/README.md

 * **Client classes with common communication methods**
 * **Server classes**: ***application endpoints*** and ***switching relays***

+In this version, 0.9.20, support is added for Unix domain sockets by adding to the list of fields that may be used in configuration files.

 <a name="top-of-doc"/></a>

 ## Package Overview